 The Office of Alumni Relations is responsible for communications, engagement, events and recognition for Adrian's alumni.
-This includes coordinating the biggest reunion of the year at Homecoming each fall as well as numerous events on and off campus.
-The alumni director works with the Alumni Association Board of Directors, whose members represent the larger alumni body of over 12,000.
-The Alumni Office maintains the Alumni Connection online community as well as the alumni web site and selected social media communications.
-The staff also regularly contributes to the alumni magazine, Contact, and welcomes feedback and alumni participation.
+This includes coordinating Homecoming, the biggest reunion of the year held each fall.
+The alumni director works with the Alumni Association Board of Directors, whose members represent the larger alumni body of over 12,500.
+The office supports the alumni web site and selected social media.
+The staff also contributes to the alumni magazine, Contact, and produces the Bulldog Bite weekly news and Bulldog Network e-newsletter online communications initiated in December 2017.